JavaReni/JavaReni/README.md

 - 👋 Hi, I’m @JavaReni
 - 👀 I’m interested in Game and 3D Model Development
-- 🌱 I’m currently learning Blender and the Source Engine
+- 🌱 I’m currently learning markup languages, Blender and the Source Engine
 - 💞️ I’m looking to collaborate on video games!
 - 📫 How to reach me ...
 UHHH
 - 😄 Pronouns: She/Her 🏳️‍⚧️